Welcome to SEF! About Us Haiti Proj. Nicaragua Proj. How to Help?

 CODEP | Agriculture Development

-haitifish1Prosperity Aquaculture is poised to have an immediate and large effect in Haiti by creating this renewed fishing industry.
+Caribbean Harvest is poised to have an immediate and large effect in Haiti by creating this renewed fishing industry.
 Haitians consume only 4 pounds of fish per year per person compared to other areas in the Caribbean where fish is a staple for protein.
 Caribbean fish consumption is 7 times greater than in Haiti.
 About 80% of Haiti’s 38 million annual pounds of fish consumption is imported.
 With proper funding SEF believes that several thousand good jobs can be created in Haiti for fishermen and other employees in the industry just buy replacing imported fish with fish farm production.
 Export is also a very clear opportunity.

-Over the past 4 years Dr. Abe led the building and the expansion of Caribbean Harvest, the most modern fish hatchery in the Carrabean.
+Over the past 4 years Dr. Abe led the building and the expansion of Caribbean Harvest, the most modern fish hatchery in the Caribbean.
 The tilapia fingerling hatchery currently has a capacity of approximately 1.25 million tilapia fingerlings per year and will be expanded to 2.5 million in 2011.
 A pilot fish farming operations were set up on Laze Azeui (also called Étang Saumâtre), Haiti’s largest lake.
 The pilot operations first tested growing commercial fish in small 1 cubic meter intensive growth cages to develop production techniques and determine training needs for villagers who will become the nation’s new fish farmers.
-Subsequently fish production was successfully tested using the 4 cubic meter cages which will be the size utilized in the fish farms.
+Subsequently fish production was successfully tested using the 4 cubic meter cages which will be the size utilized in the fish farms

 haitifish2The production model is fairly simple.
 Each 4 cubic meter cage is stocked with 2400 small tilapia fingerlings.
 The fish are fed 3 times per day with commercial fish food imported from the USA.
 After a four month production cycle the fish are harvested weighing approximately one pound.
 Seventy per cent of the harvest is processed for sale into commercial markets in Haiti.
 The remainder is sold in street markets or consumed by village families